Chilling reaction to American Airlines crash heard in air traffic control audio

 The plane was on the approach to Ronald Reagan Washington National Airport, having flown from Wichita, Kansas.

-While the extent of the casualties and their identities are not yet known, US Figure Skating said "several members of our skating community were sadly aboard" the flight.
+There have been no survivors from the crash, and US Figure Skating said "several members of our skating community were sadly aboard" the flight.

-Over 300 first responders are working among "wind and ice" in "dangerous" conditions to search for survivors.
+Over 300 first responders worked tirelessly among "wind and ice" in "dangerous" conditions to search for bodies.

 And now in audio released, thought to be of the air traffic control exchange when the crash happened, the chilling reaction of those navigating the situation can be heard.